cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 isn't reflected while the loop executes.
 To have the condition fully evaluated on each iteration, use a [C-style loop](#c-style-loops) or a [while loop](#while-loops).

+> [!NOTE]
-> **Note**: currently, range iteration loops can only increment the value by 1, and only support increasing values.
+> Currently, range iteration loops can only increment the value by 1, and only support increasing values.
+If the
-> If the start value is greater than the end value, the loop body won't get executed at all.
+> start value is greater than the end value, the loop body won't get executed at all.

 ## List Iteration Loops